simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ## Periodic transactions

 Periodic transaction rules describe transactions that recur.
-They allow you to generate future transactions for forecasting, without having to write them out explicitly in the journal (with `--forecast`).
+They allow hledger to generate temporary future transactions to help with forecasting, so you don't have to write out each one in the journal, and it's easy to try out different forecasts.
-Secondly, they also can be used to define budget goals (with `--budget`).
+Secondly, they are also used to define the budgets shown in budget reports.

-These can be a little tricky, so before you use them, read this whole section - or at least these tips:
+Periodic transactions can be a little tricky, so before you use them, read this whole section - or at least these tips:

 1. Two spaces accidentally added or omitted will cause you trouble - read about this below.
 2. For troubleshooting, show the generated transactions with `hledger print --forecast tag:generated` or `hledger register --forecast tag:generated`.